franzliedke/talk-laravel-meetup-berlin-introduction/slides/hi.md

 <br>

-Please have a seat somehwere, we will begin at
+Please have a seat somewhere, we will begin at

 <br>